Dragoncall/BDS_group_27/PROJECT.md

 ## Usage examples
 TODO

+### Current endpoints

+- /raw-data: Returns the raw data as retrieved from the Twitter API
+- /sentiment-data: Returns the sentiment data over the retrieved Tweets
+- /sentiment-distribution: Returns the distribution of the sentiments of all tweets
+- /most-prevalent-sentiment: Returns the most prevalent sentiment

+### Current query parameters

+- query: Search query for the tweets
+- lang:  Language of the tweets
+- count: Amount of tweets retrieved
+- until: Tweets until date
+- since_id: Only tweets after a given tweet
+- max_id: Only tweets before a given tweet
+- filter_retweets: Filter retweets

 ## Optimised handles
 Some prominent figures were focused on by our team for analysis.
 These people contain extra tags and keywords used a lot to depict them or reference them.
 We accept augmentations to these people.
 This can be done by adding or changing